FlowFuse/flowfuse/docs/install/kubernetes/README.md

  It should run on any Kubernetes platform, but may require some changes for vendor specific Ingress setup.

- By default the Helm chart assumes that the Kubernetes cluster has at least 2 nodes,
+ By default the Helm chart assumes that the Kubernetes cluster has at least 2 nodes:

  1. Used to run the FlowForge management infrastructor
  2. Used to run the Node-RED Project instances